moogacs/docs.buf.build/docs/lint/configuration.md

 }
 ```

-Place this enum in a file `foo_lint_ignore.proto` and then set up this configuration:
+You could place this enum in a file called `foo_lint_ignore.proto` and apply this lint
+configuration:

 ```yaml title="buf.yaml"
 version: v1